 Winner: Feel Good Music For A Night On The Town Award

 The Night Flight Orchestra – Amber Galactic

 Combining members of Soilwork and Arch Enemy in a 1980’s disco rock twist should be all the description one needs to dive into this thing!
 This flawless record was easily one of my top listens this year, and it’s entirely because every song on the collection is pure quality.
 Kenny Loggins couldn’t do it better himself if he used a Delorean to go back on time and team up with Phil Collins.
 Do yourself a favor and get over the fact that it’s not very metal, but just incredible music made by incredible metal musicians and you’ll have the time of your life.

 Winner: Music To Sit In The Dark With An Evil Grimace Award

 Der Weg Einer Freiheit – Finisterre

-While I’ve been a fan of every DWEF album, and was incredibly stoked to sponsor the first US appearance of this promising young band a few years back, the new album is without a doubt their craft fully realized.
+While I’ve been a fan of every DWEF album, the new album is without a doubt their craft fully realized.
 Not only an incredible album for them, Finisterre is a monster album for black metal as a whole.
 With enough melody and dynamics to keep you captivated, with the ferocity and grit of old school face painters, DWEF has an amazing career ahead of them, and I can’t be more proud to watch these guys fly!

 Winner: Music To Copulate On A Grave To Award